 6 DAYS FROM $2,299

-What’s more, you’ll explore these destinations aboard the brand new ms Roald Amundsen, the first sustainable, hybrid ship to sail on Antarctic waters.
+What’s more, you’ll explore these destinations aboard the brand new ms Roald Amundsen, the first sustainable, hybrid expedition vessel to sail on Antarctic waters.
 This state-of-the-art vessel not only benefits the environment, but delivers unmatched luxury, too.
-Imagine soaking in the Jacuzzi on the top deck as you cruise silently through otherworldly vistas, or returning from a day of exploration to an interior that mirrors the natural simplicity of our destinations — with a lavish twist.
+Imagine soaking in the Jacuzzi on the top deck as you cruise through otherworldly vistas, or returning from a day of exploration to an interior that mirrors the natural simplicity of our destinations — with a lavish twist.
 Join Vantage for wildlife, ever-changing panoramas, and culture below the equator on this sprawling adventure that is, in a word, sublime.

 Depart home for Santiago